zhengwuma/zhengwuma.github.io/menu/about.md

 title: About
 permalink: /about
 ---
-Currently, I am a Research Assistant at the LAnguages, Machines & Brains Lab, CityU, supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
+Currently, I am a Research Assistant at the LAnguages, Machines & Brains Lab, CityU, supervised by [Prof. Jixing Li](https://jixing-li.github.io/).
 Before that, I got my B.A. in English from XJTU, supervised by [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).
 Now I am focusing on applying computational models to understand how the human brain represents and computes semantic information during language comprehension.
 <br><br>

 ## Education